 The challenge of these designs was to communicate with both healthcare providers, and parents of children with autism.

-Instead of a common, and arguably over-used child-like, “colouring book” aesthetic, the communication was empathetic, but nonetheless had a fundamentally adult tone.
+Instead of a common (and arguably over-used) “kids' drawings” aesthetic, the communication was empathetic, but nonetheless had a fundamentally adult tone.

 In this way, it connected with parents, without failing to represent the scientific foundation of the project.

-(Above: researchers’ presentation of study findings, family enrolment website.)
+(Above: family enrolment website, and researchers’ presentation of study findings.)

 This study was faced with a difficult task, with a nearly impossible deadline: to recruit 40 participating families — 20 in the treatment group, and 20 in a control group receiving enriched community services.